TBEMSESG/pa-docu/docs/dev_backend/Setup/03_dockerCompose.md

 Start the family calendar by running `docker compose up -d`

+once all the containers are running, open a broser to `http://localhost:80`

 :::info
 The only container that will be reachable is the `frontend`.
 If you need to reach the `backend` for any API integration, then you will have to map a port to the internal port.

 The DB Data is mounted in a volume for persistence.

-VITE_DEVSTATE: PROD inf `frontend` means that the connection to the `backend` is proxied directly from nginx to the `backend`  container.
+VITE_DEVSTATE: PROD in `frontend` means that the connection to the `backend` is proxied directly from nginx to the `backend`  container.
 If this value is changed, then the `backend` container will be accessed using `http://localhost:3005`(hardcoded)

 mongo-express is used to access the db for troubleshooting and debug. mongo-express is not needed for family calendar to work.
 :::